odubno/instagram-analyzer/README.md

 Welcome!

-**Today we’ll take an IPython Notebook that pulls data from the Instagram, analyze the data via Pandas and convert it into a Flask app that will display charts and graphs using matplotlib.**
+**Today we’ll take an IPython Notebook that pulls data from the Instagram, analyzes the data via Pandas and converts it into a Flask app that will display charts and graphs using matplotlib.**

 ![Alt text](/instagram_scraper_app/static/img/03_app_images.png "Landing Page")

 *This is a guest post by ____, a Python developer...*

+## Instagram Analyzer Using IPython Notebook

-In the first part, before development, you'll see the gradual progression of getting the data from Instagram, cleaning the data and visulizing the data using Matplotlib:
+In the first part, before development, you'll see the gradual progression of using IPython Notebook to get the data from Instagram, clean the data and visulize the data using Matplotlib:

+IPython Notebook Files:

 • [Using the Instagram Client ID to get the data and pull it into a pandas DataFram](https://github.com/odubno/instagram_scraper/blob/master/IPython_Notebook_Files/01_instagram_analyze_json_DataFrame.ipynb)